abhiram-s2002/racer/PRIVACY_POLICY.md

 - **Contract Performance**: To provide our services under our Terms of Service
 - **Legitimate Interest**: To improve our services and ensure security
 - **Legal Obligation**: To comply with applicable laws and regulations
+- **Vital Interests**: To protect your safety and the safety of others
+- **Public Task**: When required for public interest or official authority

 ## 5. Information Sharing

 ### 5.1 With Other Users
-- Your profile information (username, avatar, location) is visible to other users
+- Your profile information (username, avatar, location, verification status) is visible to other users
 - Messages you send are shared with recipients
 - Listing information is publicly visible within the app
 - Your activity status may be visible to other users
+- Your ratings and reviews are visible to other users
+- Your leaderboard position and achievements may be visible to other users
+- Your location (if enabled) may be visible to nearby users

 ### 5.2 With Service Providers
 - **Cloud Hosting**: Supabase (database and authentication)